jloan/e107v2/_posts/2019-05-15-prototype-to-essay.md

 Our course outcomes offer us no firm guidelines for a word count on our essay writing.
 And, admittedly, this is sort of a relief.
 That said, however, word counts and page lengths offer us some perameters and targets to aim for.

-My sense of a reasonable length for the essay component of this assignment is that it could be successful and ruich and well-developed in the range 0f 1000 - 1500 words.
+My sense of a reasonable length for the essay component of this assignment is that it could be successful and rich and well-developed in the range 0f 1000 - 1500 words.
 This is roughly 4 - 6 pages of double-spaced prose (not including the use of images or other grapics).